msbenjamin12/simpledns-installer/README.md

 This repository contains the **public installer** used to install the private SimpleDNS server.

 The actual SimpleDNS codebase is stored in a **private repo**, so authentication is required.
-This bootstrap process generates an SSH deploy key for the server, allows you to add it to GitHub,
+This installer process generates an SSH deploy key for the server, allows you to add it to GitHub,
 and then completes installation automatically.

 ---